 - The Mafiya: The games take place in the Exclusion Zone, the area around Ukraine, parts of Belarus and Russia, so you'll be expecting criminals of this variety.
 Their leaders, Yoga, Borov, and Sultan, operate as avtoritets - middlemen leaders of their groups.

-- Becoming the Mask / Motive Decay: Originally, their purpose was to become like another neutral stalker faction after the emission had upended most of the unit, but after Tachenko's expedition ended tragically, Krylov stepped in and changed their cause to become dedicated to cleansing the Zone of its horrors and very existence.
+- Becoming the Mask / Motive Decay: Originally, their purpose was to become like another neutral stalker faction after the emission had upended most of the unit, but after General Tachenko's expedition ended tragically, Krylov stepped in and changed their cause to become dedicated to cleansing the Zone of its horrors and very existence.
 The unit then had a change of heart and gave in to Krylov's wishes.

 - Corrupt Quartermaster: Morgan in Call of Pripyat.
 He was contacted by Sultan of the Zaton Bandits to sign a lucrative deal with them involving an undisclosed shipment of firearms in exchange for money and artifacts so that the latter can resolve their issue with the Loners.
-The former agreed to this and hired a few Mercenaries to accompany him for the trip, while at same time clandestinely bargained with the Freedom faction to take over Duty's small arms warehouses east of the train station (unbeknownst to Freedom, however, he planted a bug into his PDA that would alert his fellow Duty soldiers into taking over the warehouse if anyone were to salvage the hidden equipment located in a tunnel underneath one of the sheds).
+The former agreed to this and hired a few Mercenaries to accompany him for the trip, while at the same time clandestinely bargained with the Freedom faction to take over Duty's small arms warehouses east of the train station (unbeknownst to Freedom, however, he planted a bug into his PDA that would alert his fellow Duty soldiers into taking over the warehouses if anyone were to salvage the hidden equipment located in a tunnel underneath one of the sheds).
 Should you work for him, he turns on his bodyguards in a Mexican Standoff and warns you to keep the deal a secret between only you and him if you let him live; otherwise, he will send out merc squads to hunt you down if you break his oath.

 - Hunter of Monsters: When they're not busy warring with Freedom and Bandits, they indulge in their usual hobby of hunting down mutants and eliminating their dens.